 Liberals Announce More CMHC Mortgage Insurance Changes Aimed to Help Buyers

 In the first day of the fall session of parliament, Deputy Prime Minister Chrystia Freeland announced the Liberals are planning to make further changes to CMHC high ratio mortgage insurance, effective December 15th.
 First, they will increase the maximum purchase price allowed for insured purchases from $1 million to $1.5 million.
-Second, they will allow First Time Home Buyers to use 30 year amortizations on the purchase of any property (currently, these are only allowed on purchases of new construction).
+Second, they will allow First Time Home Buyers to use 30 year amortizations on the purchase of any property (currently, these are only allowed on purchases of new construction) and allow any buyer to use a 30 year amortization on the purchase of a new construction property.

 The first change will allow home buyers to purchase more expensive properties (up to $1.5 million) with a much smaller down payment.
 The current rules only allow insured mortgages on properties purchased for $1 million or less, which means any properties over that price require buyers to have at least 20% for their down payment.
 Exact details of how much down payment will be required under the new program are still to come, but it will likely be much less than 20% which will open up higher priced properties to buyers who have good income but are struggling to save up hundreds of thousands of dollars for down payments.